ykcommas/FullSend/README.md

   <h1><a href="https://fullsend.fi">fullsend.fi</a></h1>
 </div>

+Adding for response for Blowfish Ticket Number 4735 for domain https://fullsend.fi

 This repository is for the Fullsend platform, which allows you to send Solana (SOL) to your friends easily and without fees.
 Using your Phantom wallet, you can send SOL to any phone number, making it a seamless experience to share cryptocurrency.